 The Christian Fiction genre is indeed changing.
 Sometimes change is hard and unsettling.
 It involves trial and error and learning, taking risks and seizing the day, and many times, change is necessary, healthy, and enriching.
 Back when I first curled up with novels like Oke’s Love Comes Softly and GLH’s Happiness Hill, I didn’t know I’d one day be reading ChristFic military and legal and political and techno thrillers, and ChristFic historical mysteries, and ChristFic psychological suspense, and ChristFic written by authors of color featuring main characters of color, and on it goes.

-This relatively young genre isn’t what it was forty years ago, and I’m looking forward to seeing it continue to mature, expand, and improve with time.
+This relatively young genre isn’t what it was in the 1970s, and I’m looking forward to seeing it continue to mature, expand, and improve with time.